 A Tutorial for Increasing Productivity

-- Choose a system to manage your calendar, tasks, and lists that works well for you.
+- Select a calendar to manage your time, tasks, and lists.

-- Use a To Do list and set priorities by choosing the most important tasks.
+- Start with a To Do list and set priorities to complete the most important tasks. ↴

-- Decide on other lists that you need, and where you will keep them.
+- Then add other lists that you need, and decide where you will keep them.

 - Lists for the GTD system include: Next Actions, Maybe/Someday, Waiting For.

-- Many people simply use notebooks or get creative with paper tools.
+- Some people simply use notebooks or other paper tools.
 Explore free printable tools here.

 - Many productivity apps are available for smartphones and tablets.